 What has been the biggest challenge for you lately in your research?

-What project(s) are you looking forward to in the near future?
+What are projects are you looking forward to?

 What is the most unusual/unexpected item sitting on your desk right now?